NANDbrew/ShipyardExpansion/PartsList.md

 - option to remove top cabin structure
 - telltales for shrouds
 - hull sheathing
-- **Adjustments***
+### Adjustments
 - increased mainmast sail capacity
-  - added targeting colliders to helm shelf
+- adds targeting colliders to helm shelf
+- pillar to cover a gap in the cabin partition